Kylekoh/udacity_trial/5. Building With React/reactnd-project-myreads-starter-master/README.md

 # MyReads Project

-This project is the one of the React Course in Udacity's Frontend course.
+MyReads app is the one of the React Course in Udacity's Frontend course.
 MyReads app provides three bookshelves which are `Currently Reading` `Want to Read` `Read`.
 It can be categorized by selecting shelf option.
 And it also has search input that provide results of search query and it also can be categorized by selecting option.

 ## TL;DR